ForgeFin/Fin-Env-Narrative/README.md

 # Fin-Env-Narrative
-This repository contains python code that was used for the experiments in the paper "A Computational Analysis of Financial and Environmental Narratives within Financial Reports and its Value for Investors"
+This repository contains python code that was used for the experiments in the paper "Felix Armbrust, Henry Schäfer, and Roman Klinger (2020).
+A computational analysis of financial and environmental narratives within financial reports and its value for investors.
+In Proceedings of the 1st Joint Workshop on Financial Narrative Processing and MultiLing Financial Summarisation (FNP-FNS 2020), Workshop at the 28th International Conference on Computational Linguistics.
+2020"

 **Note**: This repository does not contain the underlying label data and documents.
 The pre-processed reports can be downloaded from [SRAF](https://sraf.nd.edu/data/stage-one-10-x-parse-data/).
 The unprocessed files can be downloaded via the [U.S. Securities and Exchange Commission](https://www.sec.gov/Archives/edgar/Feed/).
 The labels (financial and environmental data) can be taken from Bloomberg.
 Alternatively, the environmental data can also be taken directly from Sustainalytics.